geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 ---------------------

-Start GeoServer and log in.Under Config --> WCS -> CoveragePlugins you should see
+Start GeoServer and log in.Under :menuselection:`Config --> WCS --> CoveragePlugins` you should see

 .. image:: snapshot1.png

-If there is no line starting with "ImageMosaicJDBC", the **gt-imagemosiac-jdbc-<version>.jar** file is not in your **WEB-INF/lib** folder.
+If there is no line starting with "ImageMosaicJDBC", the :file:`gt-imagemosiac-jdbc-{version}.jar` file is not in your :file:`WEB-INF/lib` folder.
-Go to Config->Data->CoverageStores->New and fill in the formular
+Go to :menuselection:`Config-->Data-->CoverageStores-->New` and fill in the formular

 .. image:: snapshot2.png